NatteeSetobol/Blogger/README.md

 You can configure the database in application properties.
 I currently have the database in a schema called blog, which is required for you create.
 You can create a schema with DBeaver or manually.
 After everything is installed you can go in the folder and run build.sh.
+This will build the frontend Reactjs and the backend Java and then run the site.